MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/apps-localization.md

 If the user's language is set to 'es-es', the Teams client takes the 'fr' strings.
 The Teams client does not override the strings with any of the language files as no 'es' or 'es-es' translation is provided.

 Therefore, you must provide top level, language only translations in your manifest.
-For example, 'en' instead of 'en-us'.
+For example, `en` instead of `en-us`.
 You must provide region level overrides only for the few strings that need them.

 ### Example manifest.json change